Welcome to the UAM Concurrent Enrollment Program

 Dual enrollment is defined as the enrollment of a high school student in postsecondary education for college-level credit exclusively.
 (Arkansas Code §6-60-202).

-The UAM concurrent enrollment program is accredited by the Arkansas Higher Education Coordinating Board.
+Approval -The UAM concurrent enrollment program is approved by the Arkansas Higher Education Coordinating Board.

 If you are interested in receiving concurrent enrollment credit (college credit + high school credit), please contact your high school counselor to discuss eligibility requirements and concurrent credit course offerings to achieve maximum benefit from concurrent enrollment.